distributed-system-analysis/pbench/contrib/ansible/openshift/README.md

 [lb]

+[glusterfs]

 [pbench-controller:vars]
 register_all_nodes=False

+Note: glusterfs group represents cns nodes.
-By default, tools registration is done on only two of the nodes, setting the register_all_nodes to True will register tools on all of the nodes.
+By default, tools registration is done on only two of the nodes, infra nodes.
+Setting the register_all_nodes to True will register tools on all of the nodes.

 ### Run
 Currently pbench is run under the root user, so the playbook also needs to run as root.